thegazelle-ad/gazelle-server/docs/the-gazelle-style-guide.md

 - [static](../static) [Where our static assets lie that the server serves, the `admin.css` files is all the global CSS the admin site uses and can be directly edited here.
 Try and keep as little as possible in that one though as it's more confusing to understand, only truly global CSS should be here]
   - [build](../src/static/build) [Built static files, so essentially the built client files that have entry points in [src/client-scripts](../src/client-scripts) as mentioned earlier]
 - [webpack](../src/webpack) [where all our webpack config lies for the different types of builds we have, the main file to look at is `webpack-config-generator.js`]
+- [.sample-env](../.sample-env) [This is the template for all environment specific config that shouldn't be hardcoded into the code.
+It is also written in a format so [`setup-env.js`](../setup-env.js) can parse it, this is all described in the file]
+- [setup-env.js](../setup-env.js) [This is a script that parses the [`.sample-env`](../.sample-env) file and guides the user through generating the `.env` file which is the actual config file our code uses.
+It also has a `--check-outdated` option which will make it simply check whether the current `.env` file is outdated or not]

 ## Git workflow